 Edmunds Ballroom, Smith Campus Center.
 STUDENTS MUST PRESENT ID CARDS TO PARTICIPATE.

 A student or a proxy must be present when his/her number is called.
-Proxy Form
+Proxy forms are available in Campus Life.

 Priority in Room Draw